Recap: Okawville triumphs over Red Bud

 -

-Hahn kick-starts Incarnate Word to huge effort in sectional win over Francis Howell Central

-Okawville cruised to a 67-35 win over Red Bud Saturday at Red Bud.

-Olivia Carle was the leading scorer for Red Bud with 14 points.
+Caleb Unverfehrt led Okawville with 23 points, while Lucas Frederking finished with 16 and Mason Meyer added 12.
+Mason Ferrell was the leading scorer for Red Bud with 8 points.

 STLHighSchoolSports.com is the most comprehensive source of stats, scores and stories from any and all area high schools.